About arc42

 Ensure the app continues to work even after it’s dependencies have been updated allowing it to work correctly over time.

-The app keeps working correctly without any apparent or changes to it.
+The app keeps working correctly without any apparent changes to it.

 Contents